GTChurch/Pebbles/Giving Reconciliation Page/Readme.md

 * Paste the contents of `MainQuery.sql` into the SQL box of the Dynamic Data block in the main section of the page.
 * Paste the contents of `ReportParameters.lava` into the HTML block on the left side of the page
 * Paste the `TotalBatchCount.sql` and `TotalBatchCount.lava` into the Query and Lava Template sections of the Left Sidebar Dynamic Data block on the left.

+## Using the report page
+To run this report, first select a startdate and enddate in the report parameters block.
+Next select a Currency Type that you wish to find, and finally, select Transaction Source Types that you would like to list.
+The Currency type and Transaction Source Filters will tell the main query block to show only batches that contain transactions with those currency types and transaction types.

+Click the Submit button and allow the page to refresh.
+You should see a query string at the top that includes `?StartDate=XXX&EndDate=XXX&CurrencyType=XXX&TransactionType=XXX` where the X's are replaced by your parameters.
+To export the report to Excel, click the excel button at the bottom of the grid on the main query block.